-Response example Indicates the set UVP value is 5.00V. "x1" is a decimal or integer number.
+Response example UVP 5.00 Indicates the set UVP value is 5.00V.
+Remarks "x1" is a decimal or integer number.
 Digits less than the setting resolution are rounded off.
 For details about the setting range, see "SPECIFICATIONS" on page 218.
+If the set value exceeds the range, the maximum value will be given.